rechlin/Bash-TDD/README.md

 The goal of creating the library was to abstract away all the lines in the script that I repeated for every test.
 This makes the tests readable and simple tests very fast to create.

+So far I have inserted the test library, and a simple test file.
+It needs something to test, though.